 Ben and Candace partnered with a local elementary school principal to develop the Birdie Bag Program.

 A Birdie Bag contains non-perishable foods and a toiletry kit which is sent home with children in need weekly at regular intervals throughout the school year.

 Working alongside school principals ensures that all of our programs work for both the schools and our organization.
 It is vital for children to learn about good nutrition and have access to it.
 It’s not only a solid foundation for a child’s physical health, but for their mental health and academic potential.
-We’re always in need of volunteers to help us fill Birdie Bags each month and to help out at our events which raise awareness and the funds needed to beat hunger.
+We’re always in need of volunteers to help us fill Birdie Bags each month and to help out at our events which raise awareness and the funds needed to beat food insecurity.
 Check out our upcoming events.

 Our affiliate companies, the Ben Curtis Golf Academy & Fairway and Vines, raise awareness for the Ben Curtis Family Foundation to help combat childhood hunger.
 Click on a link below to learn more about doing good just by doing what you love.

 We believe it takes a village to end childhood hunger.
-That’s why our family is fighting this growing problem in our own communities in Portage and Summit counties.
+That’s why our family is fighting this growing problem in our own communities in Portage, Stark, and Summit counties.
 By working closely with schools in the area and the county at large, we can beat this epidemic.
 We each bring our own strengths to the fight.

 Click on a link below to learn more about ours.

 We’re growing and expanding our mission to end childhood hunger with each passing year.
 We couldn’t do it without the guidance and support of our Board members, who come from a range of backgrounds.